Synagogue Shooting Suspect Robert Bowers Could Face The Death Penalty

 — The New York Times (@nytimes) October 28, 2018

 U.S. Attorney Scott Brady stated that during the attack, the shooter spoke of genocide and a desire to kill Jewish people.
 Brady also said that Bowers was armed with an AR-15 assault rifle and three handguns at the synagogue.
-Affirming the gunman’s apparent anti-Semitic beliefs, police previously stated that he had yelled, “All Jews must die” at the scene.
+Affirming the gunman’s apparent anti-Semitic beliefs, police previously stated that he had yelled “all Jews must die” at the scene.
 The attack is being treated as a hate crime.

-Pittsburgh Public Safety Director Wendell Hissrich said that police received a call about 9:54 a.m.
-Saturday about an active shooter at the Tree of Life Synagogue in the Squirrel Hill section of Pittsburgh.
+Pittsburgh Public Safety Director Wendell Hissrich confirmed that police received a call at 9:54 a.m.
+Saturday, in regards to an active shooter at the Tree of Life Synagogue in the Squirrel Hill section of Pittsburgh.
 The synagogue had been conducting its Shabbat service when the gunman entered.
 He is reported to have spent about 20 minutes in the building before being engaged by a police officer as he left the premises.
 That officer was wounded, and the shooter went back inside the synagogue to hide from the SWAT team.
 Besides those killed and the four wounded officers, two people were injured.
-One of the wounded officers was released from the hospital Saturday and another may be released Sunday.
+One of the wounded officers was released from the hospital Saturday, and another may be released Sunday.